 If a teacher requires the components of the package, the package will be listed as "required".

 must be purchased for that class; the exact requirements for each teacher can be found listed by semester under Current Students.

 Is a used book really cheaper?

 The answer to this depends primarily on whether or not your teacher requires you to purchase an access code in order to complete online homework.
-Since the cost for a stand alone access code averages $80, it is rarely cheaper to purchase a used book if your teacher requires the access code.
+It is rarely cheaper to purchase a used book if your teacher requires the access code.

 Additionally Math 81, 84 ,31 and 50 require the student to complete arranged hours.
 The material to needed to complete arranged hours is contained in the packages.
 To purchase these separately can be very expensive.

 I didn't buy the package as required in the bookstore and my teacher requires an Access Code?

 If your teacher requires an access code found in the SMC packages and you chose to purchase the text from another vendor, it is your responsibility to purchase the access code that will work with the SMC system as a standalone access code.

 Is a Custom Book really custom to SMC?

 Customized can mean one of two things: the content is identical to national versions but the layout, cover or printing method has been changed to reduce costs OR the book is a merging of multiple texts.
 Math 28, Math 32 and Math 85 text books are truly different than any national versions and extreme caution should be exercised before purchasing either book from a source other than the SMC bookstore.